Miss Universe Philippines 2024

 Miss Universe Philippines 2024 was the fifth edition of the Miss Universe Philippines pageant, held at the SM Mall of Asia Arena in Pasay, on May 22, 2024.
 It was the first where competitors were chosen through local pageants organized by Miss Universe Philippines Accredited Partners.

-Michelle Dee of Makati crowned Chelsea Manalo of Bulacan as her successor.
+Chelsea Manalo of Bulacan won the competition, succeeding Michelle Dee of Makati.
 Manalo represented the Philippines at the Miss Universe 2024 pageant in Mexico, where she reached the top 30 and became the first Miss Universe Asia.
 She is the first Black woman to be selected to represent the country in Miss Universe.

 The contest was presented by Miss Universe 2022 R'Bonney Gabriel, Alden Richards, Jeannie Mai, Gabbi Garcia and Tim Yap.
 Lola Amour, Marina Summers, and Win Metawin performed in the event.

 Background

 Selection of participants

 On April 11, 2023, the Miss Universe Philippines Organization announced the launch of a new accredited partners program that would select delegates from the 2024 edition onwards.
 This allows accredited partners to organize local pageants that will send competitors to the national pageant.
 This replaced the previous system, where applicants underwent a screening process before being confirmed as a candidate for the title.
 The national director Shamcey Supsup-Lee, explained that this intended to "even the playing field" by having local organizers providing resources to participants in the pageant.
 It was compared to that used in Miss USA.
 Supsup-Lee added that it will "provide women in the provinces with an equal opportunity", noting that previously contestants based in Metro Manila had a financial advantage.

 As the Miss Universe Organization removed the age limit from Miss Universe 2024 onwards, allowing competitors aged 29 and above to compete, while keeping the minimum age to 18.
 In light of the change, media outlets cited Jocelyn Cubales, who competed in Miss Universe Philippines – Quezon City at the age of 69, as the first senior citizen to compete in local pageants affiliated with the national pageant.

 The edition marks the first time in which delegates representing Overseas Filipino Communities will be sent to the pageant.
 Media outlets including The Philippine Star and the Manila Standard have also noted the presence of "pageant veterans" in the edition, citing the participation of Ahtisa Manalo of Quezon, who competed in Miss International 2018; Christi McGarry of Taguig, who competed in Miss Intercontinental 2015; Kris Tiffany Janson of Cebu, who competed in Miss Intercontinental 2014; and Cyrille Payumo of Pampanga, who was crowned as Miss Tourism International 2019.